madwire-media/secrets-cli/docs/1-getting-started.md

 Once you have your `secrets.yaml` file ready, run `secrets sync` to sync between the secrets stores and your local filesystem.
 The secrets CLI keeps track of changes in a local lockfile (which will be automatically added to your .gitignore), so when secrets change remotely or locally then the CLI can intelligently decide what to do.

 Also since this example connects to two different Vault instances, it will need credentials to access both instances.
-When you run `secrets sync` in a terminal, it will ask you for those credentials and store them locally. (see the [CI/CD](./4-cicd.md#external-auth) docs for non-tty authentication)
+When you run `secrets sync` in a terminal, it will ask you for those credentials and store them locally, or you can run `secrets config login` to (re)configure credentials as well. (see the [CI/CD](./4-cicd.md#external-auth) docs for non-tty authentication)

+Since v1.1.0, there is a helper command for adding secrets to your `secrets.yaml` file: `secrets add <file>`.
+It will provide an interactive UI that guides you through the different secret options, and then appends the generated secret config to the end of your `secrets.yaml`.

 Next: [`secrets.yaml`](./2-secrets-yaml.md)